Hypohidrosis: Diagnosis

 Sweat is readily visualized by a topical indicator such as iodinated starch (Minor test) or sodium alizarin sulphonate, both of which undergo a dramatic colour change when moistened by sweat.
-A thermoregulatory sweat test can evaluate the body’s response to a thermal stimulus by inducing sweating through a hot box ⁄ room, thermal blanket or exercise.
+A thermoregulatory sweat test can evaluate the body’s response to a thermal stimulus by inducing sweating through a hot box (also called a hot room), a thermal blanket, or physical exercise.
 Failure of the topical indicator to undergo a colour change during thermoregulatory sweat testing indicates hypohidrosis, and further tests may be required to localize the lesion.

-Magnetic resonance imaging of the brain and ⁄ or spinal cord is the best modality for evaluation when the lesion is suspected to be localized to the central nervous system.
+Magnetic resonance imaging of the brain and/or spinal cord is the best modality for evaluation when the lesion is suspected to be localized to the central nervous system.

 Skin biopsies are useful when anhidrosis occurs as part of a dermatological disorder.
 Biopsy results may reveal the sweat gland destruction, necrosis or fibrosis, in addition to the findings of the primary dermatological disorder.

-Management
+Treatment

+The treatment options for hypohidrosis and anhidrosis are largely limited to preventing overheating and attempting to resolve or prevent further deterioration of any known underlying causes.